DC Student Visits

 We're open Monday–Saturday, 10 a.m.–4 p.m.
 Seasonal hours may vary.
 Reservations are not required.
 For school groups, we ask that you rotate through in small groups of 10 students at a time, with at least one chaperone per group.

 Check for special activities and programs on our events calendar.

 The Learning Lab in the Boeing Learning Center

-The Boeing Learning Center is made possible in part by the Foundation for the National Archives through the support of The Boeing Company and the William Randolph Hearst Foundation.
+The Boeing Learning Center was made possible in part by the National Archives Foundation.